Fluke 87V VS 179: My Honest Opinion After Using It (2023)

 Fluke 87V MAX True RMS Digital Multimeter 1

-This multimeter is a desirable device because of its high performance, reliability, comfort features, and innovative design.
+The Fluke 87v max true-rms digital multimeter price is affordable and a desirable device because of its high performance, reliability, comfort features, and innovative design.
 It has a unique ability to measure both AC and DC voltage, resistance, and continuity in a single product.
 Its advanced circuit design makes the readings clear, precise, and reliable.
 The Fluke 87V is the most advanced multimeter from the Fluke family.

 The Fluke 87V has many additional functions like temperature measurement, fast reaction time for high frequencies (up to 10MHz), measurement of pulse width modulation, etc. This device comes with a storage case to hold accessories like test leads and probes together in one place for easy access when needed.